-Yes, the smell that makes us poetic and romantic seems to come from rain striking fresh soil.
-Many are familiar with this smell, but why does that particular rain smell so wonderful?
-Water itself does not have any smell, so what’s the secret behind this beautiful smell?
+Yes, the smell that makes us go woozy and poetic and romantic.
+It seems to come from rain striking the dry ground.
+Many are familiar with this smell, but why is that distinctive smell of rain so wonderful?
+Water itself doesn’t have any smell, so what’s the secret behind this mesmerizing smell?

 Let’s find out…